Victxria/1232/doc/manuals/directory/Users_manual.md

 - The document for the users.
 How to use it?
+The user will fill their basic information to set up their data,and they input thier exercise milage in it, then the system will find out thier exercise bonus.
 - How to operate each functionality?